rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+## July 11, 2023

+We are getting 0 gradients.
+This is probably because of not using mod rigid body -- we think we vaguely remember something in the shape definition that is discontinuous, and that we specialized for rigid bodies.

+Should start next time by doing a diff on mod_rigid_bodey and rigid_body, and then trying to use it where appropriate.
+Should be careful about this.

 ## June 29, 2023

 Note for today: we are not adding any leg energy function for now